copygirl/howto-example-mod/README.md

 </Project>
 ```

-As seen in my [TestMod's project file][testmod-csproj], there are more fields
+As for example seen in [CarryCapacity's project file][carrycapacity-csproj],
-you can add for the sake of completion, but these are not required.
+there are more fields you can include for the sake of completion, but these
+are not strictly required.

 You can also see us adding a reference to the modding API `.dll`.
 If you need
 to reference base game content in your mod you may also want to include